Aṅguttara Nikāya 4.122

 Evamevaṁ kho, bhikkhave, cattāri bhayāni idhekaccassa kulaputtassa imasmiṁ dhammavinaye agārasmā anagāriyaṁ pabbajitassa pāṭikaṅkhitabbāni.

-In the same way, a gentleman who goes forth from the lay life to homelessness in this teaching and training should anticipate four dangers.
+In the same way, a gentleman gone forth from the lay life to homelessness in this teaching and training should anticipate four dangers.

 Katamāni cattāri?